-- Applicants are encouraged to upload work to a private or unlisted YouTube or Vimeo channel (unless work is already public) or you can share files via Dropbox, and send the necessary links or invitations where the work can be viewed to: admissions@iaia.edu. - You may also submit work on DVD media when possible, which should be able to be played on a standard DVD player.
+- Applicants are encouraged to upload work to a private or unlisted YouTube or Vimeo channel (unless work is already public), and send the necessary links or invitations where the work can be viewed to: admissions@iaia.edu. - You may also submit work on DVD media when possible, which should be able to be played on a standard DVD player.
 Applicants must check their work to meet this requirement. - Do not send .flv, .swf or Windows Media files. - A short film demonstrating foundational skills and promise toward the program